 Blog

-To proofread at the high level needed for publications, the proofreader:
+To proofread at the high level needed for publications, a proofreader must have:

-- must have been trained as an editor or proofreader (theoretically and/or on-the-job); i.e. must have learned an excellent knowledge of sentence structure, spelling, punctuation and grammar, and how to proofread in fine detail, and
+• training as an editor or proofreader; i.e. excellent knowledge of syntax, spelling, punctuation and grammar, and how to do a final proofread, and

-- experience in professional proofreading; that is, on-the-job training as a proofreader, or experience proofreading people’s reports or publications.
+• at least a few years’ experience in professional proofreading; that is, experience in proofreading other people’s reports or publications.

-Regardless of any ‘innate’ talent, you need to be a word lover
+Regardless of skills and experience, you need to be a word lover

-Rather, the key to being a good proofreader is a love of words.
+The key to potentially becoming a good proofreader is a love of words.

 Editors and proofreaders are usually drawn to the editing profession by the fact that they love words, enjoy correcting others’ text, and/or have a natural talent for noticing small errors in their own, or others’ work.
 With the right training and experience, anyone who is passionate about these things can become an excellent proofreader.